Starting a Dental Practice: A Complete Step-by-Step Guide + Downloadable Checklist

 Before beginning your search for office space, determine how much actual square footage you need.
 How much space do you need for your waiting room, bathroom, reception area, and exam rooms?
 Will an X-ray room, storage space, and a break room also be needed?
 These are things to figure out before you start looking for an office.

-Depending on your preferences, you may want to include a private office, a consultation room, or even a sterilization area.
+Depending on your preferences, you should include a private office, a consultation room, and/or a sterilization area.
 Of course, the number and type of rooms will vary from one practice to the next, but it’s a good idea to research other dental practice layouts so you can begin to envision how you want your office to look.

 Once you have envisioned your perfect practice layout--keeping things on the conservative side, unless you’re in the position to build a palace--make a list of the number of rooms needed and come up with approximate square footage for each room.
 When you total the figures, you will have a general idea of how much space you require.